LaFriska/notes/COMP4570/README.md

 ## SML Notes

 Here are my notes for ANU's COMPO4670, Statistical Machine Learning.
-These notes do not contain perfectly precise mathematical rigour, and much of trivial intuitions are omitted.
+These notes do not contain perfectly precise mathematical rigour, and much intuitions and explanations are omitted.
+I strongly advice against using these notes as your primary source of study, they should be kept as a convenient document to retrieve formulas and general steps of solving machine learning problems.
 These notes are designed to be compact, and I prioritised convenience of my personal use rather than making it perfectly accessible to everyone.

 ## Exercise Attempts